PhD in History

 Course Work

 The minimum requirement for the PhD degree at the University of Missouri is 72 hours of graduate credit beyond the baccalaureate degree.
 A student’s advisor and committee may require more.
 Customarily, students in history have more than 72 hours when they defend their dissertations.
 If a student has earned an MA degree at another institution, with the approval of the student’s advisor and committee, the student may receive up to 30 hours of credit toward the 72 necessary credits for the PhD.
 If a student took additional courses beyond their MA degree at another institution, with the approval of the student’s advisor and committee, they may receive up to a maximum of six hours of credit toward the PhD.
 All credit transfers are determined by the Graduate School.
 See Graduate School regulations for current credit information.
 Two-thirds of the courses taken by a PhD candidate within the department prior to the comprehensive examination must be at the 8000 or 9000 level.
-These may, and probably will, include HIST 8085 (Problems), HIST 8410 (Independent Readings PhD Exam), but not HIST 9090 (Dissertation Research).
+These include HIST 8085 (Problems), HIST 8410 (Independent Readings PhD Exam), but not HIST 9090 (Dissertation Research).

 All doctoral students must take HIST 8080 Maximizing Graduate Studies in History.
 Every doctoral student who earned a master’s degree at another institution must take HIST 8480 Historiography, unless excused by the director of graduate studies.
 HIST 8480 is offered regularly.
 Students must enroll in a writing semester within the first four semesters after they enter the program.